 Graduated Fingerboard Relief and Radius

 When strings vibrate, they travel over a complex curved path, primarily formed by the fundamental frequency and other partials (whole number multiples of the fundamental).
 The drawing below (courtesy of Wikipedia) shows the harmonic series of a string.
 Imagine all of these patterns superimposed, and you will have a useful idea of how a string vibrates.
 The fingerboard must not be perfectly straight, but have a slight concave curve (longitudinally), to allow the strings to vibrate without buzzing against the fingerboard or frets.
 This longitudinal concavity is called "relief".
-The best compromise for relief is a curve with a constant radius.
+The best compromise for relief on most instruments is a curve with a constant radius.

 Before discussing relief in more detail, we should briefly consider the lateral dimension of the finger board.
 Most stringed instrument finger boards have a lateral convexity.
 This lateral convexity is called "radius".
 In the violin family, a radius in the fingerboard and bridge is essential so that the bow can isolate one string at a time.
 A laterally flat finger board, typical on most classical guitars, can be said to have an infinite radius.
-A high lateral convexity, like that found on the original Fender guitars, is formed by a small radius.
+A relatively high lateral convexity, like that found on the original Fender guitars, is formed by a small radius.
 Smaller radii are more comfortable for playing chords on a guitar, particularly barre chords, but cause "fretting out", when the string contacts a higher fret during a bend and stops vibrating.
-Conical and compound radius fingerboards provide a smaller radius in the lower register near the nut, and a larger radius at the bridge end of the fingerboard, which gives the player most of the benefits of both radii.
+Conical fingerboards provide a smaller radius in the lower register near the nut, and a larger radius at the bridge end of the fingerboard, which gives the player most of the benefits of both radii.

 An instrument that has a neck flexible enough to pull up under string tension will often have a truss rod installed under the fingerboard, so that relief can be adjusted for a variety of string gauges.
 Many fretted instruments have necks that are flexible enough to need an adjustable truss rod.
 Installing heavier strings may require tightening the truss rod to restore the proper relief, while installing lighter strings may require loosening.
 A modern double action truss rod can increase relief if string tension alone is insufficient to create enough relief.